Introspective Deep Metric Learning for Image Retrieval: Abstract

 \section{Abstract}

 This paper proposes an introspective deep metric learning (IDML) framework for uncertainty-aware comparisons of images.
 Conventional deep metric learning methods produce confident semantic distances between images regardless of the uncertainty level.
 However, we argue that a good similarity model should consider the semantic discrepancies with caution to better deal with ambiguous images for more robust training.
 To achieve this, we propose to represent an image using not only a semantic embedding but also an accompanying uncertainty embedding, which describes the semantic characteristics and ambiguity of an image, respectively.
 We further propose an introspective similarity metric to make similarity judgments between images considering both their semantic differences and ambiguities.
-Our framework attains state-of-the-art performance on the widely used CUB-200-2011, Cars196, and Stanford Online Products datasets for image retrieval.
-We further evaluate our framework for image classification on the ImageNet-1K, CIFAR-10, and CIFAR-100 datasets, which shows that equipping existing data mixing methods with the proposed introspective metric consistently achieves better results (\emph{e.g.}, +0.44\% for CutMix on ImageNet-1K).
-Code is available at: \url{https://github.com/wangck20/IDML}. \keywords{Deep Metric Learning, Uncertainty-Aware Similarity Judgments, Introspective Similarity Metric}
+The proposed IDML framework improves the performance of deep metric learning through uncertainty modeling and attains state-of-the-art results on the widely used CUB-200-2011, Cars196, and Stanford Online Products datasets for image retrieval and clustering.
+We further provide an in-depth analysis of our framework to demonstrate the effectiveness and reliability of IDML.
+Code is available at: \url{https://github.com/wzzheng/IDML}.